Kometa-Team/Kometa/docs/defaults/chart/other.md

 # Other Chart Default Metadata File

-The `- pmm: chart/other` Metadata File is used to dynamically create collections based on other Charts.
+The `- pmm: chart/other` Metadata File is used to create collections based on other Charts.

 Example Collections Created: